canjs/canjs/docs/can-guides/contribute/bug-report.md

 ## Overview

-CanJS uses [Github Issues](https://github.com/canjs/canjs/issues/new) to track bugs.
-However, CanJS is made up of many individual github repositories.
+CanJS uses [GitHub Issues](https://github.com/canjs/canjs/issues/new) to track bugs.
+However, CanJS is made up of many individual GitHub repositories.
 Ideally, bugs are created within the repository whose code is causing the issue.
 For example, issues with [can-define] can be created at [canjs/can-define/issues/new](https://github.com/canjs/can-define/issues/new).

-If you do not know which repository your issue belongs to, that's totally ok!
+If you do not know which repository your issue belongs to, that’s totally ok!
 Please create your issue in the main
 [canjs/canjs issues page](https://github.com/canjs/canjs/issues/new).
 The core team will move the issue to the correct repository if necessary.

-When creating an issue, it's very helpful to include:
+When creating an issue, it’s very helpful to include:

- - Small examples using tools like JSBin.
+ - Small examples using tools like JS&nbsp;Bin.
 You can clone the following [CanJS bin](http://jsbin.com/ziyiqe/2/edit?html,js,output) that includes everything in CanJS.
-Make sure it's pointing at the same version of CanJS you are using.
+Make sure it’s pointing at the same version of CanJS you are using.
  - Breaking unit tests (optional).
 See [guides/contributing/code].
  - Proposed fix solutions (optional)

 Also, please search for previous tickets.
-If there's something similar, add to that, or give it a `+1`.
+If there’s something similar, add to that, or give it a `+1`.

 Finally, if there are any questions, reach out to